acquia/contenthub-console/README.md

       ach:verify-current-site-webhook    [ach-vcsw] Verify if this site's webhook as defined in the configuration is actually registered in the Content Hub service. ach:webhook:status                 [ach-ws] Uses the Content Hub Service to collect information about the status of webhooks. acsf
-      acsf:backup:delete                 [acsf-bd] Delete snapshot of Acquia Content Hub service and database backups for all sites within the ACSF platform. acsf:backup:restore                [acsf-br] Restore snapshot of Acquia Content Hub service service and database backups for all sites within the ACSF platform. acsf:cron:check                    [acsf-cch] Checks for Scheduled Jobs which are running Content Hub queues. acsf:cron:create                   [acsf-cc] Creates Scheduled Jobs for Acquia Content Hub Export/Import queues. acsf:cron:list                     [acsf-cl] List Scheduled Jobs
+      acsf:cron:check                    [acsf-cch] Checks for Scheduled Jobs which are running Content Hub queues. acsf:cron:create                   [acsf-cc] Creates Scheduled Jobs for Acquia Content Hub Export/Import queues. acsf:cron:list                     [acsf-cl] List Scheduled Jobs